We’ll help you define your academic, career and personal goals. Contact the Neeley Academic Advising Center.

 Our advisors focus on our many business majors, but we are happy to talk with you if possible.
 Contact the Neeley Academic Advising Center at 817-257-6772.
 See general business minor courses

 Group advising is a 45- to 50-minute session where your TCU Neeley advisors go over important information to keep you on track in the business school.
-Group advising is mandatory for your first four semesters.
-If you miss your session, you’ll have to wait until after your registration date to be advised and have your account hold removed.
-This will mean extremely limited class options when you are permitted to register.
-We’ll also work with you individually and help you create your schedule for the upcoming semester, so you are in the correct courses you need.
+Group advising is mandatory.
+If you miss your session, you’ll have to wait to be advised and have your account hold removed.
+During group advising, we will work with you individually and help you create your schedule for the upcoming semester.

 No. Group advising counts as your mandatory advising for the semester.
 Advising is mandatory for your first four semesters at TCU.
 An advising hold will be placed on your account during the first four semesters preventing course enrollment until you have met with their academic advisor.